FlexMeasures/flexmeasures/bvp/data/Readme.md

     flask db migrate --message "Please explain what you did, it helps for later" flask db upgrade

-You could decide that you need to re-populate (decide what you need to re-populate):

-    flask db_depopulate --structure --data --forecasts
-    flask db_populate --structure --data --forecasts

 ## Get database structure updated